canonical/wazuh-server-operator/docs/explanation/charm-architecture.md

 throughout the workload lifecycle.

-Pebble `services` are configured through [layers](https://github.com/canonical/pebble#layer-specification), and the following containers represent each one a layer forming the effective Pebble configuration, or `plan`:
+Pebble `services` are configured through [layers](https://github.com/canonical/pebble#layer-specification), and the following containers each represent a layer that forms the effective Pebble configuration, or `plan`:

 1. A [Wazuh Server](https://www.nginx.com/) container itself, which